Isolators

-How IsoLoop Isolators Work
+How NVE Isolators Work

 Optocouplers transmit signals by light through a bulk dielectric that provides galvanic isolation: